Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 13 - Being unique is better than being perfect: Script output sorted list of words with no duplicates.

-Task 14 - It must be in that file: Scripts displays lines containing a pattern.
+Task 14 - It must be in that file: Script displays lines containing a pattern.

+Task 15 - Count that word: Script displays the number of lines that match a pattern.